Briefpoint

 6. Contract Management

-AI models can quickly scan through contracts to pinpoint any unusual clauses or potential risks.
+AI models can quickly scan contracts to pinpoint unusual clauses or potential risks.
 As a result, they speed up the review process and help make sure that everything is up to par legally and aligned with business goals.

 When drafting contracts, AI can offer the right language and clauses based on a huge database of existing contracts.
 AI also helps keep track of active contracts, sending alerts about compliance issues, renewals, or any deviations from the terms.